okapigirl/alternate-timeline-sawyer-elin/sawyer-age-17-18.md

 - Current manifestation: Appears steady, capable, low-maintenance.
 Cost is internal and invisible.
 - In relationships: Likely to self-erase if not checked.
 Likely to assume he's burdening others.

+**Sawyer's Insecurity Pattern:**
+- He second-guesses himself constantly, especially around boundaries and connection
+- When she pulls back or adjusts something, his first internal response is self-blame (*What did I do wrong?
+Did I mess this up?*)
+- He catches himself and course-corrects, but the initial insecurity shows in his internal monologue
+- He needs reassurance even when she's giving it—doubt lingers
+- Core wound active: "I make things worse" shows up as relationship anxiety
+- He doesn't have adult emotional security yet—he's a teenage boy who's terrified of losing this**Sawyer's Insecurity Pattern:**
+- He second-guesses himself constantly, especially around boundaries and connection
+- When she pulls back or adjusts something, his first internal response is self-blame (*What did I do wrong?
+Did I mess this up?*)
+- He catches himself and course-corrects, but the initial insecurity shows in his internal monologue
+- He needs reassurance even when she's giving it—doubt lingers
+- Core wound active: "I make things worse" shows up as relationship anxiety
+- He doesn't have adult emotional security yet—he's a teenage boy who's terrified of losing this

 ---

 ## WRITING CONSTRAINTS